thu-coai/OpenMEVA/README.md

   - Repeating n-grams or sentences:

-    <p> He stepped on the stage <b>and stepped on the stage.</b> </p>
+    <blockquote>He stepped on the stage <b>and stepped on the stage.</b></blockquote>

 - **Semantic repetition**:

   - Repeating sentences with paraphrases by back translation:

-    <p> He has been from Chicago to Florida. <b>He moved to Florida from Chicago.</b> </p>
+    <blockquote><p> He has been from Chicago to Florida. <b>He moved to Florida from Chicago.</b> </p></blockquote>

 - **Character behavior**

-  - Reordering the subject and object of a sentence
+  - Reordering the subject and object of a sentence:

+    <blockquote>Lars looked at the girl with desire.&rarr; the girl looked at Lars with desire. </blockquote>

-  - Substituting the personal pronouns referring to other characters.
+  - Substituting the personal pronouns referring to other characters:

+    <blockquote>her mother took them to ... &rarr; their mother took her to ... </blockquote>

 - **Common sense**:

+  -

 - **Consistency**: